apollo

 You may start noticing an improvement in your symptoms after 1-2 weeks of starting the treatment with Paro 20 mg Tablet .
 If you do not see any improvement, do not stop taking Paro 20 mg Tablet and consult your doctor.
 It may take around 4-6 weeks to see the full effects of Paro 20 mg Tablet .

 No, do not stop taking Paro 20 mg Tablet suddenly, without first consulting your doctor.
-This is a common problem with Paro 20 mg Tablet that you may feel your symptoms have worsened initially but the benefits start showing after 1-2 weeks.
+This is a common problem with Paro 20 mg Tablet that you may feel your symptoms have worsened initially, but the benefits start showing after 1-2 weeks.
 You must consult your doctor if the worsening does not improve even after 1-2 weeks.

-Paro 20 mg Tablet is not recommended for children and adolescents below 18 years of age as patients in this age group have an increased risk of experiencing side effects such as aggression, suicidal thoughts, oppositional behavior and anger when they take Paro 20 mg Tablet .
+Paro 20 mg Tablet is not recommended for children and adolescents below 18 years of age as patients in this age group have an increased risk of experiencing side effects such as aggression, suicidal thoughts, oppositional behaviour and anger when they take Paro 20 mg Tablet .
 If you have any concerns regarding this, please discuss with your doctor.

 No, do not take Paro 20 mg Tablet if you are receiving tamoxifen.
 Tamoxifen often causes hot flashes (episodes of feeling extremely hot), which can be treated with Paro 20 mg Tablet .
 However, Paro 20 mg Tablet may make tamoxifen less effective and can lead to recurrence of breast cancer.

-Yes, you need to be careful while taking Paro 20 mg Tablet if you are a diabetic as Paro 20 mg Tablet may change your blood sugar levels.
-Thus, may need dose adjustment of your insulin or antidiabetic medicines.
+Yes, you need to be careful while taking Paro 20 mg Tablet if you are a diabetic, as Paro 20 mg Tablet may change your blood sugar levels.
+Thus, may need a dose adjustment of your insulin or antidiabetic medicines.
 Discuss with your doctor regarding this and monitor your blood sugar levels regularly.

 No, Paro 20 mg Tablet is not a sleeping pill.
 Although its calming effect can promote better sleep, its main purpose is to manage depression and anxiety symptoms.